chroma-core/chroma/clients/go/examples/v2/metadata_filters/README.md

 # Metadata filtering example

-This example demonstrate how to use metadata filters to query Chroma collections.
+This example demonstrates how to use metadata filters to query Chroma collections.

 ```go
 package main